bootzin/Tijolator/README.md

 </p>

 # Tijolator
 This is a 2d breakout game that I made in order to learn more about openGL and shaders in general.
 The game has multiple levels available from the main menu, as well as 3 difficulty settings: Easy, Medium and Hard.
 The language of the game is portuguese, but gameplay is not very influenced by language, so anyone can enjoy it!
+Available for both Windows and Linux!

 # Controls
 On the main menu: